dustin4242/deba-cpu/readme.md

 ```

 ## How to execute memory:
-We now need to initialize a new cpu to execute this memory we set and we can easily do that by using the DB8 type in our `src/main.rs` file:
+We now need to initialize a new cpu to execute this memory we set and we can easily do that by using the Deba type in our `src/main.rs` file:
 ```rust
 let mut cpu = DB8::new();
 ```